 - Which specific systems and policies today promote racism and racial violence?

 - What policy solutions will create greater equality and justice?

-Read about our new Global Public Voices initiative to promote Einaudi faculty’s public engagement on campus, in national debates, and around the world.
+Read about our new Global Public Voices initiative to promote Einaudi faculty’s public engagement on campus, in national debates, and around the world and meet the Global Public Voices fellows.
 This year’s theme: global racial justice.

 Rachel Beatty Riedl, Esra Akcan (IES), N’Dri Thérèse Assié-Lumumba (IAD), Andrea Bachner (EAP), Iftikhar Dadi (SAP), Jenny Goldstein (SEAP), Salah Hassan (IAD/CMSP), Saida Hodžić (IAD), Tristan Ivory (IAD/EAP), Gunisha Kaur (Migrations), Fouad Makki (CMSP), Viranjini Munasinghe (SAP), Chantal Thomas (IAD)

 The events of 2020—a year marked by a pandemic and worldwide protests against racism and racially motivated violence—make it clear that meaningful change requires diverse perspectives and joint action.

 This summer, Einaudi Center researchers led and joined in a variety of conversations, both formal and informal.
 We talked about race and racist policies in the U.S. and the regions of the world we know best, inequality and the structures that sustain it, justice reform, community engagement, and the world health crisis that is disproportionately affecting people of color in the United States.

 Help us keep the conversations going.
 Join our upcoming virtual events and find out about Einaudi webinars.

 Racism and the Future of Memorials (July 13, 2020)